You And Me, And A Bottle Of Wine: An Interview With Cyrano

 He travels further back into the past and thinks of his origins and family.
 "Being born in Aberdeen, I’ve always seen myself as Scottish at heart.
 I moved to London aged five, and it wasn’t long before I was belly drumming to Led Zeppelin and Guns N’ Roses.
 Growing up, music was always blaring in the house in some form but, Eric Clapton’s Bad Love really sparked my love for music – a killer combination of musicianship and songwriting, with a totally incredible outro.
 It has it all!"

 Like several Scots, Cyrano is originally of Italian descent, joining a list of other performers, including Paolo Nutini, Nicola Benedetti and Lewis Capaldi.
-Most notably would be his Dad’s cousin, Peter John Vettese, the former Jethro Tull keyboardist who produced The Pet Shop Boys, Bee Gees and Carly Simon back in the 80s.
+Most notably to the impressionable lad would be his Dad’s cousin, Peter John Vettese, the former Jethro Tull keyboardist who produced The Pet Shop Boys, Bee Gees and Carly Simon back in the 80s.

 "Music runs deep on my Dad’s side.
 It’s been at the centre of every family conversation for generations; my grandad and his siblings being musicians in Scotland too."
 For his father, music was just as prominent in his upbringing as it has been for James.
 "Just after I was born, he recorded a timepiece of his own called So Little Time that is a real family favourite.
 It’s certainly a track that fills me with nostalgia and one I hope I can share more widely, especially as my Dad has always hoped Nanci Griffith would hear it."